Private API

 get_sys_struct_hash(sys_struct::SystemStructure)

-Calculates a SHA1 hash for the topology of a SystemStructure.
-This is used to check if a cached model is still valid.
+Calculates a SHA1 hash for the topology and structure of a SystemStructure.
+This is used to check if a cached compiled model is still valid.

 source